Region's first case of omicron detected in Chowan

 Betts emphasized that vaccinations, including booster doses, continue to offer the most protection against COVID-related serious illness, hospitalization and death, and that boosters “provide a significant level of protection against omicron.”

-ARHS released data Tuesday showing another 1,283 residents in its eight-county public health district got either a third or booster dose of vaccine last week, raising the number to 11,331.
-ARHS didn’t have any updated figures for the two days of this week, saying that data would be released on Dec.
+ARHS released data last week showing another 1,283 residents in its eight-county public health district got either a third or booster dose of vaccine the previous week, raising the total to 11,331.
+ARHS didn’t have any updated figures for the two days last week, saying that data would be released on Dec.
 28.

 Amy Underhill, a spokeswoman for ARHS, said determining the percentage of residents in the eight counties who’ve gotten a third/booster dose is difficult because state health officials are currently providing only total counts of doses, not percentages.
 She also noted that since booster/third doses are more available, percentage data would be incomplete.